Chapter Ten: Signal

 The bus had dropped her two blocks from the school because the route had changed over the summer and her mother had not yet found the time to write to the district office.
 The walk was short.
 Her shoes were new.
 They were not the kind the other girls were wearing, which she had noticed three days earlier in the front window of the store her mother had not taken her to.
 She had said nothing about it then and was now walking in the wrong shoes toward a building she did not yet know.

 The doors of the school were propped open.
-She could hear the building from twenty feet away: the low layered hum of three hundred children deciding, simultaneously, who they were going to be this year.
+She could hear the building from twenty feet away: the dense, unresolved chord of three hundred children deciding, simultaneously, who they were going to be this year.
 The decision-making was audible.
 It was being made in lockers slamming, in the rhythm of footsteps, in the brief sharp laughs that meant something was funny and the longer ones that meant something was being performed.
+Each laugh came tagged with its function.
+She was twelve and she should not have been able to see the tags, and in the dream she saw them, and in the dream this did not surprise her.

 She passed under the entrance arch.
 The hallway air hung thick with disinfectant, teenage sweat, and something fried from the cafeteria the night before, all highlighted under the harsh buzz of fluorescent lights.
 The linoleum gleamed.

 She had ninety seconds before the first bell.
 She did not yet know where her homeroom was.
-She did know, from the school map her brother had brought home two years ago, that homeroom assignments hung on the main hallway bulletin board, already crowded with students.
+She did know that homeroom assignments hung on the main hallway bulletin board, already crowded with students.
 Looking at it meant joining a cluster.
 Joining a cluster meant being seen looking.
 Being seen looking meant signaling that she did not know.
+The chain of implication assembled itself in a single beat, link by link, finished before her next step landed.

 She began walking toward the bulletin board.

 Her eyes moved as she walked.
 Classroom doors propped open, teachers visible inside, the angles at which they stood at their desks already telling her which would be lenient and which would be exact.
 Two girls passed her on the right, one of them slowing fractionally to look at the new shoes.
 Not hostile.
 Calibrating.
-She let her gaze drift past them as if she had not noticed and felt the calibration complete behind her without commentary.
+The calibration arrived weighted: low, stable, no action required.
+She let her gaze drift past them as if she had not noticed and felt the assessment complete behind her without commentary.

 Three boys in front of the lockers, leaning, not yet doing anything but in the posture of about-to.
 One looked up as she approached.
 His eyes went to her face, then her bag, then her shoulders, then back to her face.
 He nodded.
-The nod meant he had assessed her and would not be paying further attention.
+The nod arrived itemized: assessment run, threat nil, attention withdrawn.
 She nodded back, smaller, the kind of nod that said she had received the message and was not requesting a different one.

 She reached the bulletin board.
 She read her name.
 Room 14.
 East wing.